ysabum/Software-Assurance/CodeAnalysis.md

 # Code Analysis for Software Security Engineering
 ## Code Review Strategy
+Before starting the code review, our team anticipated that, with Bitwarden's large and complex codebase, we would have difficulty identifying security-relevant code paths.
+Additionally, with numerous functions handling sensitive data (such as passwords, TOTP codes, collections, and user permissions), it could be challenging to determine which areas of Bitwarden's code posed the highest risk for vulnerabilities.

-Our team decided to conduct our code review using a scenario-based approach using the use cases [we developed previously](https://github.com/ysabum/Software-Assurance/blob/main/RequirementsSSE.md).
+To mitigate some of these challenges, our team decided to conduct our code review using a scenario-based approach using the use cases [we developed previously](https://github.com/ysabum/Software-Assurance/blob/main/RequirementsSSE.md).
 We identified Common Weakness Enumerations (CWEs) relevant to our indivudal uses cases, then as a group, we decided as a team which CWEs to prioritize for manual review of Bitwarden's code.
-Automated review using code review tools seen below was then done as a team, where we decided what CWEs closely aligned with the results of automated review.
-The results were then compared to the CWEs from manual review.
+We also decided to incorporated automated review using DeepScan.io to further help identify which parts of Bitwarden's code we should be focusing on for code review.
+The results from automated code review were then compared to the CWEs from manual review.

-(What challenges did you expect before starting the code review?
-How did your code review strategy attempt to address the anticipated challenges?)

 ## Manual Code Review
 ### [CWE-326: Inadequate Encryption Strength](https://cwe.mitre.org/data/definitions/326.html)